aredridel/html5/README.markdown

 To give it a test, set up your environment, including the directory containing the built dom.js from env-js:

-	export NODE_PATH=lib:../env-js/dist
+	export NODE_PATH=lib:/path/to/env-js/dist:/path/to/nodeunit/lib

+Or copy the contents of the env-js dist directory and the nodeunit lib directory to ~/.node_libraries

 and give it a run:

-	node tests/test_html5parser.js
+	node test.js

 That's it for now, integration with a modularized env.js coming.